hasan3e8/AlphaDAWG/README.md

 ============

-$\alpha$-DAWG is a framework to distinguish signs of selective sweep from genetic data.
+$\alpha$-DAWG is a framework to distinguish signs of selective sweep from genomic data.
 We use $\alpha$-molecule transformation, such as wavelets, curvelets or a combination of both to extract information from the data to facilitate classification using machine learning.
 This software package can be used for applying $\alpha$-DAWG to classify any